TV Pop Diaries

 Undoubtedly Tiswas attracted the same fanbase and respect that Monty Python had, the show even played host to Pythons' Michael Palin and Terry Jones.
 At its best it almost looked as though the TV station that made it had thankfully never checked to see what they were doing, which is always for the best.

-It's sad to report that very few of the shows exist, but Network came to the rescue and released a DVD compilation of the three VHS titles released in the early 1990s.
+It's sad to report that very few of the original shows as broadcast exist, but Network came to the rescue and released a DVD compilation of the three VHS titles released in the early 1990s.
 However, many shows seem to have been recorded by the parents of kids appearing on the show and some can be found online.

 For the whole sordid story go to Tiswas OnLine.